rm-hull/st7735fb/README.md

    to comment out blacklisting of _spi_bcm2708_.

 2. Ensure that the latest firmware has been applied to the Raspberry Pi.
-Use the updater from https://github.com/Hexxeh/rpi-update to perform the update.
-After rebooting, confirm the kernel version as follows:
+Use the updater from https://github.com/Hexxeh/rpi-update to perform the update (use the BRANCH=next prefix).
+   After rebooting, confirm the kernel version as follows (digits xx and yyy dont matter too much):

     ```
     $ uname -a
-    Linux raspberrypi 3.8.8+ #xxx PREEMPT ...
+    Linux raspberrypi 3.8.xx+ #yyy PREEMPT ...
     ```

-3. Ensure the gcc build tools are installed on a host PC (it is much quicker to cross-compile than build the kernel on the RPi):
+3. Ensure the gcc build tools are installed on a host PC (it is much quicker to cross-compile on an x86 linux machine than build the kernel on the RPi):

     ```
     $ sudo apt-get install make build-essential ncurses-dev git-core
     ```

 4. Download the kernel sources with the ST7735 drivers: